Richard Haking

 General Sir Richard Cyril Byrne Haking (24 January 1862 – 9 June 1945) was a senior British Army officer who is most notable for being the commander of XI Corps for most of the First World War.

 Arguments over the late release of XI Corps on the first day of the Battle of Loos in September 1915 were instrumental in forcing the resignation of Field Marshal Sir John French as Commander-in-Chief of the British Expeditionary Force.
 Haking is remembered chiefly for the negligible gains and high casualties suffered by his forces (including Australian troops) at the second Attack at Fromelles, during the Battle of the Somme 80 km to the south.
 Although blocked from further promotion, he continued in command of XI Corps – including in Italy in the winter of 1917–1918 and in Flanders in April 1918 – until the end of the war.
 After the war he held two politically sensitive posts: he was the League of Nations High Commissioner for the Free City of Danzig in the early 1920s, and then General Officer Commanding (GOC) British Troops in Egypt.

 Haking has enjoyed a poor reputation, especially in Australian writing.
-More recently, at least two British historians have sought to defend his reputation, including his recent biographer Michael Senior and Gordon Corrigan, who regarded him as an "intelligent and capable man" unfairly maligned in the popular mythology of the war.
+In the 21st century, at least two British historians have sought to defend his reputation, including his recent biographer Michael Senior (2012) and Gordon Corrigan (2003) who regarded him as an "intelligent and capable man" unfairly maligned in the popular mythology of the war.

 Early life and military career

-Haking was probably born in Halifax, West Yorkshire, the son of a clergyman, the Reverend Richard Haking.
-He attended the Royal Military College at Sandhurst and was commissioned with the rank of second lieutenant.
+Haking was born on 24 January 1862 at 24 Lister Road at Kings Cross in Halifax, West Yorkshire, the son of a clergyman, the Reverend Richard Haking and his wife Mary Elizabeth.
+His early life and education is not known "and it is quite likely that he was taught at home either by his Oxford-educated father or by a private tutor".
+He entered the Royal Military College, Sandhurst, in 1880 and after passing through Sandhurst "apparently without much difficulty", was commissioned with the rank of second lieutenant.
 Haking joined the 67th (South Hampshire) Regiment of Foot (which that year became the 2nd Battalion of the Hampshire Regiment, later the Royal Hampshire Regiment) on 22 January 1881.
-Haking saw service in Burma 1885–1887, when he was promoted to be his battalion's adjutant and was made captain in 1889.
-He married Rachel Burford-Hancock, daughter of Sir Henry Burford-Hancock, on 28 September 1891; they had no children.
+Haking saw his first active service in Burma 1885–1887, when he was promoted to be his battalion's adjutant and was made captain in 1889.
+He married Rachel Violette Burford-Hancock, daughter of Sir Henry Burford-Hancock, on 28 September 1891; they had no children.
+The marriage took place in Beckenham, then part of Kent, when the 2nd Hampshires were based at Chatham on home service, having returned from Burma in 1888.